Advertiser Disclosure

 Do you still need antivirus with Windows 10?

 Yes, you do need antivirus software protection on Windows 10.
-Although Windows Defender is a decent basic option, it does not come with everything a paid antivirus software may include.
-If you are on a tight budget, Windows Defender will work to provide some general security protection, but it is not the optimal solution.
+Although Windows Defender is a decent basic option, it doesn't come with everything a paid antivirus software may include.
+If you are on a tight budget, Windows Defender will work to provide some general security protection, but it's not the optimal solution.

 Is Windows 11 antivirus good enough?

 No, Windows 11 antivirus will not protect your device from all potential threats.
-It may be Microsoft’s most secure version of Windows, but it is not immune to all threats.
+It may be Microsoft’s most secure version of Windows, but it's not immune to all threats.

 Bottom line

-When it comes to offering you the best security protection for your device, Windows Defender may be good, but it is not good enough.
+When it comes to offering you the best security protection for your device, Windows Defender may be good, but it's not good enough.
 There are gaps that hackers can use to gain access to your private information.

-Windows Defender is good to have since it comes free with Windows 10 and 11, but you need a third-party antivirus software product that is more well-rounded.
+Windows Defender is good to have since it comes free with Windows 10 and 11, but you need a more well-rounded third-party antivirus software product.

 Windows Defender has shown some vulnerabilities with malware.
-No antivirus software can guarantee you 100% security protection, but many of the best antivirus programs for Windows offer affordable plans with features that help keep your device safe.
+No antivirus software can guarantee you 100% security protection, but many of the best Windows antivirus programs offer affordable plans with features that help keep your device safe.
 Solid antivirus software is an investment in your data privacy.

 If your budget won’t allow the cost of a third-party antivirus subscription, there are free products that may work alongside Windows Defender to give you greater antivirus protection for your Windows PC.